ga4gh/ga4gh-server/docs/datarepo.rst

 necessary to implement the GA4GH protocol.
 This registry architecture allows us a lot of flexibility in the sources of data that we can use.

-.. todo:: Architecture diagram showing the registry DB, the server, the
-    data container objects (like HtslibVariantSet, etc), etc.

-.. todo:: Explain how the datamodel is structured and how names are
-    used as local identifiers.

 ++++++++++++
 Command Line
 ++++++++++++